 Include an assessment of the needs of individuals with disabilities for transition career services and preemployment transition services, and the extent to which such services are coordinated with transition services provided under the Individuals with Disabilities Education Act.
 This is a new category, so it was not included in the needs assessment for this reporting period.
 We have contracted with the Disability Institute of Temple University to conduct our next needs assessment.
 We have informed them of this new category, to ensure that it will be included in the next reporting period.

-Comprehensive Statewide Needs Assessment for FFYs 2015-2017
+Comprehensive Statewide Needs Assessment for FFYs 2016-2018

 In conjunction with the PA Rehabilitation Council, OVR is required to conduct and interpret a Comprehensive Statewide Needs Assessment (CSNA) every three years.
 The CSNA is the basis for developing state plan goals, objectives and strategies.
 It is completed to identify needs for individuals with disabilities that can be addressed through the VR program.
-Our previous CSNA was completed January 2015 and the next cycle is effective July 2015 and will continue through June 30, 2016.
-After that date a new contracting process will be implemented to address the activities of the remaining two-year cycle.
+Our previous CSNA for FFY 2014-2016 was completed January 2015.
+For the next 3 year CSNA cycle OVR has chosen to implement a plan that will take a two tiered approach.
+Targeted actives will be addressed through year one of the current CSNA cycle are described in detail below.
+After the first year a new contracting process will be implemented to address the identified activities of the remaining two years of the CSNA cycle.
 OVR has contracted with Temple University's Institute on Disabilities to assist OVR and the PA Rehabilitation Council to carry out the front line research, survey development, public forums, interpretation of results and report writing.
 The Temple staff are experienced research personnel very familiar with disability-related research and programming.